Protect your apartment building from fires!

 For this second step, you need to create a space where people can smoke while also reducing the risk of fire:

 - Create a space outside your building and install outdoor, fire-safe ashtrays.
-Pick an area away from flower beds and pots: The soil used for potted plants and mulch are flammable.
+Pick an area away from flower beds and pots: The soil used for potted plants (This hyperlink will open in a new tab). and mulch are flammable.
 People shouldn’t be putting out their stubs in them.

 - Put up posters for smokers, both inside and outside the building.
 These posters should specify the areas where smoking and disposal of stubs is prohibited, but also indicate areas where it is permitted.